 \mathcal{V} .
 Thou hast crowned him, O Lord, with glory and worship. \mathcal{R} .
 And madest him to have dominion of the works of thy hands.
+Let the Response be made privately.

 Lesson j.
 From Sermon 4. of Blessed Fulgentius the Bishop.